 ACT COMPASS: This is the placement test given by SFCC.
 Once you have filled out your Application for Admission to SFCC make an appointment to take the COMPASS.
 The first time you take the test it will be free of charge.
 COMPASS is what determines which courses you are placed into after you are accepted.
 Please try your best on this exam.
 Visit the COMPASS Website to check out sample problems!
 If you decide to retake COMPASS you must wait one week before testing again and pay the $15.00 re-take fee.
 If you need to take the COMPASS to attend another institution we will be happy to accommodate you.
 Call us at 660-530-5818 and we will give you the details.

 By Appointment with a minimum of 24 hours notice

 Auto technicians and other professionals who want to become ASE certified can take one or more of ASE’s 40-plus exams.
 The exams are grouped into specialties such as automobile, medium/heavy truck, truck equipment, school bus, collision repair, and more.
-Click here to look at the current testing calendar set up by ASE.
+Please call 660-530-5818 to make an appointment.

 ATI Testing for Nursing Program Admissions

 TEAS-Test of Essential Academic Skills